CSR Charter ⅤManagement Policy for Human Growth

 received the highest “Eruboshi” ranking.

-Two Osaka Gas Group companies—OGIS-RI Co., Ltd. and Sakura Information Systems Co., Ltd.—received the highest “Eruboshi” (L-Star) ranking from the Ministry of Health, Labour and Welfare for their strong initiatives to empower women.
+Two Daigas Group companies—OGIS-RI Co., Ltd. and Sakura Information Systems Co., Ltd.—received the highest “Eruboshi” (L-Star) ranking from the Ministry of Health, Labour and Welfare for their strong initiatives to empower women.

 Five indicators are used to assign an “Eruboshi” ranking.
 They are “recruitment of new workers,” “continued employment,” “labor conditions, including working hours,” “ratio of employees in management positions” and “availability of various career courses.”
 The two companies won the “Eruboshi” ranking for meeting the standards in all five indicators.